Treasury Inspector General for Tax Administration

 Contact: Karen Kraushaar

-WASHINGTON - The number of assets seized by the Internal Revenue Service's Criminal Investigation Division (CI Division) fell in 2009 and 2008, according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON - The Internal Revenue Service (IRS) does not always promptly and properly notify taxpayers of inadvertent disclosures of their personal information, according to a new report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).

 A special plugin is required to view PDF documents.
 To obtain the free PDF reader, please visit the Adobe web site.